-The Injunctions Directive 2009/22/EC ensures the protection of the collective interests of consumers across the EU.
-It provides that all EU countries have in place a mechanism for an injunction actions to stop or to prohibit traders’ unlawful practices as prohibited by EU rules enumerated in Annex I of the Directive.
+In order to ensure the protection of the collective interests of consumers across the EU, the Injunctions Directive 2009/22/EC provides that all EU countries have in place a mechanism for injunction actions to stop or to prohibit traders’ unlawful practices as provided by EU rules listed in Annex I of the Directive.

 Such actions for injunction can be brought by qualified entities, in particular consumer organisations and/or independent public bodies, before national courts or administrative authorities.
 Qualified entities may bring actions in the countries of their designation or, if designated for that purpose, they can also bring actions in another EU country where the infringement originated.

 Please see below the list of qualified entities designated by EU countries to bring actions for an injunction in other EU countries where the infringement originated.

 In particular, qualified entities can bring an action for injunction to stop or prohibit infringement by traders of consumer rights provided by the following EU consumer Directives:

 - Unfair commercial practices directive

 - Consumer sales and guarantees directives